 Welcome to The Laurel & Hardy Blog.
 This is a place to share your thoughts, ideas and love for the boys and their work.
 Please feel free to join in the discussion.
 "Well, now that our troubles are over, where do we go from here...?"
-There's currently quite a lot of excitement and anticipation within … Continue reading There’s everything from soup to nuts folks – Come and get it!
+The recent successful release of the dramatised biopic by director … Continue reading There’s everything from soup to nuts folks; Come and get it!

 Our last blog focused on the wonderful 1929 short 'Angora Love'.
 As well as being a typically funny Laurel & Hardy comedy, it's also a very significant film in Stan & Ollie's canon, as it has the distinction of being the very last silent film they ever made together (with the exception of 'The Tree … Continue reading Tipping the hat to Laurel & Hardy’s Silent Shorts (1921 – 1929)

 Well, this is it!
 Laurel & Hardy's farewell to silent pictures.
 The end of an era, their last of a dying breed.
 If you've joined us on the Blog's journey so far, or independently actually sat and watched each film in order (the order that they were made, not released), I hope you've gotten as … Continue reading 34.
 Angora Love (1929)

 What's the one thing a die-hard Laurel & Hardy fan wants more than anything?
 Well, arguably its to find a Hal Roach era film that they've never seen before.
 It's the Holy Grail.
 To most fans, finding a copy of 'Hat's Off' (1927) or the boys' remaining missing sequences from The Rogue Song (1930) are … Continue reading 33.
 Bacon Grabbers (1929)